gordonguthrie/belka-example/docs/belka_example_callbacks.md

 ### Route 3

-This path respondes to the next, 4th route.
+This path responds to the next, 4th route.
 In that route a return type of `11` is used.
-The client takes this as a request to do privacy and typically hides what the user is inputting - in the case of the next, 4th, invocation we are asking for a password so hidding it makes sense.
-For didact reasons we echo back what the user posted as plain text
+The client takes this as a request to do privacy and typically hides what the user is inputting - in the case of the next, 4th, invocation we are asking for a password so hiding it makes sense.
+For didactic reasons we echo back what the user posted as plain text

 ```erlang
 simpleRouter(#{path := ["test", "password"], querykvs := [{Pwd, true}]} = Route) ->